mrsurya1304/CricketCommentaryGenerator/README.md

 # Conclusion
 - Regarding sentiment analysis the Roberta model is more sure of the sentiment that it predicts than the VADER model
-- Commentary is usually neutral bu slightly skewed on the positive side, negative commentary is very low.
+- Commentary is usually neutral but slightly skewed on the positive side and negative commentary is very low.
 - The commentary generator works great and provides apt commentary for a wide range of events in cricket
 - It is also able to give unique commentary each time for the same event entered
 - There are some issues regarding nouns like cricketers name suddenly popping out of nowhere in the generated commentary.
 The reason for this is during training it has encountered some fielders names and names in the middle of the commentary text which I have not been able to extract out or replace